ewaahome/iihb/README.md

 ## Netlify Deployment Information

-### Important Note on Static Exports

-This project uses `next export` for static site generation, which has some limitations:
+### Server-Side Rendering with Next.js

+This project uses server-side rendering with the Next.js App Router, which enables API Routes and Middleware functionality.

+Initially, we attempted to use static export (`next export`), but this approach has limitations:

-> **⚠️ WARNING**: Using `next export` disables API Routes, Middleware, and other dynamic features of Next.js.
+> **⚠️ WARNING**: Using static export disables API Routes, Middleware, and other dynamic features of Next.js.
 >
 > For more information, see the [Next.js documentation on static exports](https://nextjs.org/docs/messages/api-routes-static-export).

-If you need API routes or server-side rendering, you should remove the `next export` command from the build process and configure Netlify to use the Next.js Runtime.
+Since this application requires API Routes for features like favorites, listings, and reservations, we've configured it for server-side rendering.

 ### Netlify Configuration